maferrag/AlphaBench/README.md

 📄 **Research Paper**: $\alpha^3$-Bench: A Unified Benchmark of Safety, Robustness, and Efficiency for LLM-Based UAV Agents over 6G Networks ([https://arxiv.org/pdf/2601.03281](https://arxiv.org/pdf/2601.03281) )

+👉 If you are looking to evaluate your LLM model using our benchmark, please feel free to contact us at 📩 mohamed.ferrag@uaeu.ac.ae

 ---

 ## Overview